 Mike Arakelian: Defensive Backs, Offensive Line:

-Coach Mike Arakelian rejoined the Crusader football staff for his second tour of duty.
-Coach Arakelian has taken over both the Defensive Backfield and the Offensive Line this season.
-Common football practice is to put your best coach with the offensive line, and Coach Arakelian certainly can fit that lofty description.
+Coach Arakelian enters his twelfth season with Morris Catholic.
+Coach Arakelian took over both the Defensive Backfield and the Offensive Line during the 2020 season.
+Common football practice is to put your best coach with the offensive line, and Coach Arakelian certainly has fit that lofty description.
 Coach “A” has a reputation for being thorough, fair, and is simply one of the best teachers in the state of NJ.
 He is a tremendous worker and his knowledge is second to none.
-We are thrilled to have him back.

 Coach Arakelian attended Whippany Park High School where he started both at football and on the baseball diamond.
 He went on to play ball at Springfield College.